zanton123/HaSAPPy/TestHaSAPPy.md

 ![alt text] (https://github.com/gdiminin/HaSAPPy/blob/master/docs/Tutorials/Figures/Test_HaSAPPy_installation.png)

-If this is what you see, your HaSAPPy installation is working correctly.
+If this is what you see, you have now a working HaSAPPy installation.
 Congratulation!!!!

 [**RETURN TO THE MAIN PAGE**](https://github.com/gdiminin/HaSAPPy/blob/master/README.md)